fastcat/wirelink/PROTOCOL.md

 2. Reducing network activity (esp WiFi/LTE radios on battery powered devices) by combining several facts into a single packet

-The wire form of the value is:
+The `Subject` of a `SignedGroup` is the (public) key that signed it.
+The `Value` is:

 * Nonce (24 bytes, for XChaCha20-Poly1305)
 * Authentication Tag (16 bytes, for XChaCha20-Poly1305)
 * Inner Facts (N bytes)

-The `Subject` of a `SignedGroup` is the (public) key that signed it.
-The value is the signature tag (16 bytes) followed by a sequence of concatenated facts.
-Note that this means that a corrupted fact will also prevent parsing following facts in the group.
+Note that, since the inner facts are simply concatenated, this means that a corrupted fact will also prevent parsing following facts in the group.

 The TTL of a `SignedGroup` is ignored and should be zero.
-The meaningful TTLs come from the facts contained within it.
+The meaningful TTL values come from the facts contained within it.

 Signing (authentication) is done with the XChaCha20-Poly1305 AEAD construction, the same as wireguard itself uses, where we derive the private key for the